-Haddad Maia stuns Jabeur to reach Paris semi-finals
+Swiatek beats Gauff to set up Haddad Maia semi-final

 That was the longest women's match of the season and, while the encounter against Jabeur was nowhere near as long, she again demonstrated her physical and mental endurance.

-Against an opponent backed by a large number of flag-waving Tunisian fans on Court Philippe Chatrier, Haddad Maia started slowly in her first major quarter-final.
+"I think one of my qualities is that I wait and I'm very patient and I never give up.

+"Even if I'm not playing well, or I'm missing a few shots, the tennis will appear and I'll have my opportunity."

-The world number 14, who served a 10-month doping suspension which ended in 2020, was broken three times in the first set as Jabeur took control.
+Haddad Maia, who served a 10-month doping suspension which ended in 2020, was broken three times in the first set as Jabeur took control.

-Break opportunities were scarce in the second set until two chances not taken by Jabeur at 5-5 ultimately proved costly for the 28-year-old Tunisian.
+Break opportunities were scarce in the second set until Jabeur could not convert two chances at 5-5 - and this proved a pivotal moment in the match.

-Last year's Wimbledon and US Open runner-up missed the first break point with a forehand that went long, her opponent saving the other with a series of aggressive returns.

-The Brazilian, having shown the importance of hanging in as Jabeur rattled through service games, eventually took her fourth set point to send the match into a decider.
+The Brazilian, who had showed the importance of hanging in as Jabeur rattled through service games, eventually took a fourth set point to send the match into a decider.

-Galvanised, the left-hander's heavy forehand returns caused more problems for Jabeur as she moved 3-0 ahead.
+Galvanised, the left-hander's heavy forehand returns caused more problems for Jabeur and, able to hear the support of singing Brazilian fans, surged ahead.

-The pair exchanged breaks in the next two games before Haddad Maia, who could now hear the support of singing Brazilian fans, saved four breaks to hold for 5-1.

 Jabeur, now becoming increasingly demoralised, spanked a forehand long on the second match point, leaving Haddad Maia looking flummoxed at what she had just achieved.